 Polymer Clay Ideas for Leather-Effect Items

 You will be amazed, but by using polymer clay, you can achieve a faux leather effect.
-Here are some more interesting polymer clay ideas.
+Here are some more interesting polymer clay ideas, including keyrings, earrings, and bookmarks.

 #22 FIMO Clay Bookmarks